Type number / name: |

 Made pictures of the outside and internal configuration.

-First examination shows a lot of common mechanics compared to the 170/5.
 As extra functionality to is the register drum.
 The drum is stacked with 5 registers clearly seen with the control mechanics.
 The drum have probably not been used.
 The vet is in one row still, like the first usage.

 The "decimal data bus" is divided in parts.
 The rack is having tooth on one position to hook an extra peripheral.